ThisNameIsNotAlreadyTaken/ts-metronome/README.md

 ```

+## Sample

+Just run the metronome-sample.html on your browser.

 ## Notes

-The metronome is using an "Object.assign" function (you might need a polyfill for old browsers) and the "AudioContext" interface  (so it won't work properly on IE), so be careful.
+The metronome is using an "Object.assign" function (you might need a polyfill for old browsers) and the "AudioContext" interface (means it won't work properly on IE), so be careful.

 ## After all